abotkit/teddy/README.md

 which the user can edit.
 The crawlers will run in the same process as the webapp.

+You can already deploy this app to heroku and crawl multiple websites in parallel, add a S3 store and upload the resulting json files there.
+The app has basic transformation capabilities for crawled data

 ## Screenshots

 ![Screenshot from 2021-02-18 21-48-16](https://user-images.githubusercontent.com/2054706/108366917-de18d500-7233-11eb-9e37-8180c8e19cca.png)